Last updated: 15th December 2025

 5.1 You must:

-(a) be at least 18 years old unless an approved Scheme expressly permits users under 18 and provides suitably qualified Service Providers;
+(a) be at least 18 years old, unless access is provided through a Paranimo Schools approved Scheme, that expressly permits users under 18 and provides appropriately qualified Service Providers;

 (b) have the legal capacity to enter a contract in your jurisdiction; and